isomerpages/nea-wis/_data-catalog/Hotspot Reports SUOMI NPP.md

 <p>Description</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This data contains the Suomi-NPP VIIRS Smoke Haze RGB Image (375 m resolution).
+<p>This data contains the Active Fires Environmental Data Record for Suomi-NPP
-The image is overlaid with fire hotspot data.
-This version is produced based on the delayed (8-12 hr) global VIIRS RDR data.</p>
+VIIRS.
+The data is produced using CSPP Active Fires software.\n\nThis version is produced based on the delayed (8-12 hr) global VIIRS RDR data.
+The hotspot data is suitable for general usage.</p>
 </td>
 </tr>
 <tr>